About Song Contest

 Program

 Song Contest is held annually at the Neal Blaisdell Arena in Honolulu, on a Friday in mid-March.
 The program officially begins at 7:30pm and usually ends by 10pm.
 Tickets are required for admission, though they are not available to the general public.
-Each Kamehameha student is allotted a certain number of tickets for their family and friends; the rest are reserved for faculty, staff, and invited guests.
+Each student is allotted a certain number of free tickets for family and friends.

 Prior to the official start of the program, students gather in the Neal Blaisdell Exhibition Hall to check in and do a final rehearsal.
 Each class enters the arena and performs their class oli, with the seniors entering last.